DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Experiments

 \subsection{Settings}

 In our experimental setup, the primary large language model (LLM) controller employed was ChatGPT\cite{instructGPT}, specifically utilizing the text-davinci-003 version, which is accessible through the OpenAI API.
 To facilitate the guidance of LLM responses, we adopted the LangChain framework, which effectively controlled and directed the generated outputs.
 For the generation models utilized in our experiments, we selected a diverse range of models sourced from the Civitai and Hugging Face communities.
 The selection process involved choosing the most popular models across different types or styles available on these platforms.
+The selected models for different versions of DiffusionAgent are illustrated in Table \ref{tab:models}.
+The details of prompts during interactions with LLM are shown in Fig. \ref{fig: prompt}.